-In 2021 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated two potential sources of contamination near our wells with low to high levels of concern.
+In 2022 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
 The assessment results are available on the DEP Source Water Assessment and Protection Program website www.dep.state.fl.us/swapp

 This report shows our water quality results and what they mean.
-If you have any questions about this report or concerning your water utility, please contact Wendy Sapp at (352) 481-2432.
+If you have any questions about this report or concerning your water utility, please contact John Martin at (352) 481-2432.
 We encourage our valued customers to be informed about their water utility.
 We encourage all of our customers to attend our regularly scheduled meetings held on the 1st Tuesday of each month at 6pm at City Hall.

 The City of Hawthorne Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2021.
-Data obtained before January 1, 2021 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
+Data obtained before January 1, 2022 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.